Anello-Photonics/docs-A1/docs/mechanicals.rst

 .. note::
-   If you purchased the Maritime INS Evaluation Kit, a schematic of the breakout cable can be downloaded :download:`here <media/SCD_Breakout Cable_Maritime_INS.pdf>`
+   If you purchased the Maritime INS Evaluation Kit, a schematic of the breakout cable can be downloaded :download:`here <media/25002301_01-25_SCD Assy Cable Maritime A0 Breakout (002).pdf>`